AnshumanFauzdar/Music-Reactive-WS2812B-Arduino/README.md

 LED STRIP WS2812B reacting to music connected through your AUX 3.5mm Jack Connections are simple and you can connect 2 LED strips - WS2812B and can change effects by pressing button [Push Button]

+PS- There are 2 versions of code in Folder "CODES" you can check both of them, which suits you Version 2.0 is stable and working smooth without any glitches

 # Preparing Arduino Libraries

 This step is very important as your arduino some FAST LED and NEOPIXEL library to work upon for your WS2812Bs